-Euro Solar Park signs agreement for 150 MW Serbian PV park21.
-September 2011. / Uncategorized
+Euro Solar Park signs agreement for 150 MW Serbian PV park, Uncategorized

 The southern Serbian city of Vranje has signed a preliminary agreement with the Euro Solar Park company for the potential development of a 150 megawatt (MW) photovoltaic park.